nafeescse/tool-factory-MERN-stack-server-/README.md

 ## Top Features
 - Showcase All Products
-- Order & payment by customer
+- Customers can order any product and can proceed to payment via Stripe.
 - Manage Orders & Products by admin
-- Manage all customers
+- Manage all customers and can make them an admin.
-- Smart Authentication Systems
-- Review giving system
+- Implemented authentication system with Email/Password and Google/Github/Facebook.
+- Users can update their Profiles and can give a review of any product.
+- Separate user and multifunctional admin Panel.